villekf/OMEGA-doc/docs/source/features.rst

 * Automatically compute source/detector coordinates for CBCT systems
  * Allows input of source and/or detector offsets
  * Supports multi-bed (step-and-shoot) data
+* Supports detector panel rotation in all three dimensions
+* Allows easy offset values for the source and/or detector location
 * Supports GPU-optimized projectors
  * Voxel-based backprojector as well as the previously mentioned forward projectors
  * Branchless distance-driven projector, both for forward and backward projections